Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 </details>

 <details>
 <summary>2.
-Register the Virtual Machine Scale Set in Azure DevOps</summary>
+(Optionally) Manually register the Virtual Machine Scale Set in Azure DevOps</summary>

+> Note: If you configured the agent pool to be registered automatically and also executed the pipeline in this way, this step can be skipped as the agent pool will already be available.

 1. Navigate to the Azure DevOps project,
 1. Next, go to `Project Settings` on the bottom left
 1. Select `Agent pools` from the settings
 1. Select `Add pool` on the top right to initialize the creation of a new agent pool
    - As a `Pool type` select `Virtual Machine Scale Set` and further select the created Virtual Machine Scale Set
    - Give the pool a name
    - You can also configure its scaling behavior, such as
      - The amount of instances at rest (can be 0)
        > We suggest at least `1`
       - The maximum number of instances the scaling can create